What a Chat conversation can reach

 - The sandbox has no network access.
 This is unconditional for Chat and independent of

-coworkEgressAllowedHosts: an allowlist that opens egress for Cowork sessions does not open it for Chat analysis. - The only conversation data the sandbox sees is the conversation’s attached files (read-only) and its scratch directory (writable), plus read-only reference material bundled by the app.
-No user folders, no memory, no other sessions’ data.
+coworkEgressAllowedHosts: an allowlist that opens egress for Cowork sessions does not open it for Chat analysis. - The only conversation data the sandbox sees is the conversation’s attached files (read-only), its scratch directory (writable), and, for a conversation inside a project, that project’s memory (read-only), plus read-only reference material bundled by the app.
+No user folders, and no other sessions’ working directories or transcripts.

 - Each command runs independently; results land in the scratch directory, where Claude can offer them to the user as downloads or artifacts.